Lee Daniels, Don’t Let Your ‘Star’ Blind You To The Realities Of Racism In The World [Opinion]

 Whether or not you realize it, Lee Daniels, as a person in the spotlight of Hollywood, your voice is unfairly yet wholly treated as speaking for a collective for people.
 No one with a microphone or a camera crew is probably ever going to care what, let’s say, a Jonathan Brown thinks of racism, but if the co-creator of one of the biggest shows of television is going to say something, then that word is definitely getting out there to millions of people.
 Use it wisely.

-It would behoove you to really take a step outside all of the glamor and fame that makes up your everyday life nowadays, and remember the little, black Lee Daniels that grew up during the 1960’s in Pennsylvania.
+It would behoove you to really take a step outside all of the glamour and fame that makes up your everyday life nowadays, and remember the little, black Lee Daniels that grew up during the 1960’s in Pennsylvania.
 You literally lived through the decade where Dr. Martin Luther King, Jr., one of the most powerful Civil Rights leaders to ever exist, and whose birthday will be celebrated in less than two weeks from now, lived and died to ensure that little black girls and little black boys, like you, could one day bring shows like Empire and Star to life.

 We’re still fighting out here, Lee Daniels.
 Racism still exists.
 Please do not let those dollar signs blind you to our actual reality.